Davin7/blender_spritesheet_builder/README.md

 Command line syntax:

-##### blender -b -P sheetbuild.py -- `[ANG] [CAP] [RADIUS] [MODEL.BLEND]`
+##### blender -b -P sheetbuild.py -- `[ANG] [CAP] [RADIUS] [MESH.BLEND]`

 ANG : number of angles of the model to capture in the spritesheet

 CAP : number of frames to capture in the spritesheet

-RADIUS : radius of the model in the blend file
+RADIUS : radius of the mesh in the blend file

-MODEL.BLEND : name of the blend file where MODEL is the name of the mesh of the object to capture, e.g "Spider.blend" for a mesh named "Spider"
+MESH.BLEND : name of the blend file where MESH is the name of the mesh of the object to capture, e.g "Spider.blend" for a mesh named "Spider"

 ### (resized) examples: